XiaosuTong/Spaloess/README.md

 ### Fortran Code ###

+First of all, most of procedures we mentioned below are Fortran subroutines, which is a block of code that performs some operation on the input variables, and as a result of calling the subroutine, the input variables are modified.

 - lowesf: locally weigted regression directly on original data
 ```
 lowesf -> ehg136(does some error checking and then pass arguments to ehg127)